Developing a Successful Farm Business with Pigs

-Jenn Bassman is the marketing and communications liaison for New York State 4-H. She owns a 15 acre farm in Berkshire, NY where she raises Kunekune pigs, Katahdin and Icelandic Sheep and Toggenburg goats, and runs a Farm2Door home delivery service that carries more than 75 locally produced items from area farms.
-She has an 11 year old daughter who is a 3 rd generation 4-H’er and a competitive dancer.
+Jenn Bassman is the marketing and communications liaison for New York State 4-H. She owns a 15 acre farm in Berkshire, NY where she raises Kunekune pigs, Katahdin and Icelandic Sheep and Toggenburg goats primarily on pasture.
+She has a 12-year-old daughter who is a 3rd generation 4-H’er and a competitive dancer.

 StartREAD: How to Raise Pigs on Pasture, v1.0 - 3.0 by Forrest Pritchard

 StartREAD: 5 Things I Learned the Hard Way While Raising Pigs Magazine Article

 StartREAD: 17 Breeds of Pastured Pigs to Raise for Pork

 StartWATCH: Things You Need to Get Started with Pigs

 StartFORUM: Introduce Yourself and Reflect on the Readings/Video